 Ina H. Heiberg et al. 2018.
 Total and cause-specific standardized mortality ratios in patients with schizophrenia and/or substance use disorder.
 “We performed a (Norwegian) nationwide open cohort study from 2009 to 2015, including all Norwegians aged 20–79 with schizophrenia and/or substance use disorder registered in any specialized health care setting in Norway, a total of 125,744 individuals.
 The SMRs were 4.9 (95% CI 4.7–5.1) for all schizophrenia patients, 4.4 (95% CI 4.2–4.6) in patients with schizophrenia without substance use disorder, 6.6 (95% CI 6.5–6.8) in patients with substance use disorder only, and 7.4 (95% CI 7.0–8.2) in patients with both schizophrenia and substance use disorder. ” https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0202028&type=printable

-Nordic mental health systems: Life expectancy of patients with
+Outcomes of Nordic mental health systems: Life expectancy of

 “Our results show that deinstitutionalisation can be implemented while maintaining or even improving the life expectancy of people with mental disorders across countries.
 In spite of the transition of mental health services, however, the life expectancy gap has remained largely unchanged over 20 years, and major health inequalities persist between people with mental disorders and the rest of the population.”